 As a PhD student, you will take a formal qualifying exam after all of your coursework has been completed and before the dissertation prospectus has been defended.
+All qualifying exam forms can be found on the MFHD website (mfhd.byu.edu).
 The qualifying exam gives you an opportunity to establish that you are ready to participate as a colleague in the scholarly activities of the family studies and human development disciplines.
 You should demonstrate mastery of the literature in two areas of your choosing.
 Through the exam process, you must demonstrate:

-- An ability to develop, organize and communicate ideas clearly - Competence in your chosen Family Studies or Human Development content areas, including: - Historical development of the literature - Philosophical and methodological issues - Current state of the literature - Leaders in the research and major issues - An ability to analyze, critique and synthesize findings and ideas, including: - Analysis of commonality and difference in the research as opposed to summarization - Critique strengths and weaknesses of the literature
+- An ability to develop, organize and communicate ideas clearly - Competence in your chosen Family Studies or Human Development content areas, including: - Historical development of the literature - Philosophical and methodological issues - o Current state of the literature - Leaders in the research and major issues - An ability to analyze, critique and synthesize findings and ideas, including: - Analysis of commonality and difference in the research as opposed to summarization - Critique strengths and weaknesses of the literature